 It’s important to note that these credit agency ratings are an indicator of an insurance company’s financial health and its ability to meet its claims commitments.
 They are not an indicator of how well an insurance company’s stock or products may perform.
 (Learn more: Mutual vs. stock insurance companies )

-At MassMutual, we’ve followed a prudent investment strategy for over 160 years.
+At MassMutual, we’ve followed a prudent investment strategy for more than 160 years.
 This strategy has enabled us to consistently earn some of the highest financial strength ratings of any company in the industry.
 Our strength and stability enable us to continue helping people achieve their goals and protect the people who matter most.

 Learn more from MassMutual …